cardano-scaling/hydra/docs/docs/tutorial/index.md

 </TabItem>
 </Tabs>

-This opens a duplex connection and we should see something like:
+This opens a duplex connection and you should see messages indicating successful connections like:

 ```json
 {